Mia Khalifa: Other ventures

-After three months working as an adult-film actor, Khalifa worked in Miami as a paralegal and bookkeeper.
+After three months working as an adult-film actress, Khalifa worked in Miami as a paralegal and bookkeeper.
 She later transitioned into a career as a social media personality and webcam model, posting about style, food, and politics on networks such as Instagram, TikTok, and Twitter.
 She sells sexually explicit material directly to subscribers on OnlyFans.
-Khalifa runs a YouTube channel; livestreams on Twitch; sells photoshoots, merchandise, and access to exclusive content on membership website Patreon; and sold explicit photoshoots and videos on the social media website Findrow.
-Columnist Dan Steinberg of The Washington Post wrote in 2016 that, despite Khalifa's change of career, her social media feed was "still a bit more risqué than that of, say, Ben Bernanke".
+Khalifa also runs a YouTube channel; livestreams on Twitch; sells photoshoots, merchandise, and access to exclusive content on the membership website Patreon; and sold explicit photos and videos on the social media website Findrow.

-She has used her social media presence to support professional sports teams from the Washington, D.C., area.
-She and Gilbert Arenas hosted Out of Bounds, a daily sports show on Complex News's YouTube channel, from October 2017 to February 2018.
+Khalifa has used her social media presence to support professional sports teams from the Washington, D.C., area.
+She and Gilbert Arenas hosted Out of Bounds, a daily sports show on Complex News' YouTube channel, from October 2017 to February 2018.
 Khalifa then co-hosted Sportsball with Tyler Coe on Rooster Teeth.
 Its final episode was released on October 30, 2018.

-In May 2020, she made a guest appearance as herself in the Hulu show Ramy.

-In May 2021, she made a cameo appearance in Bella Poarch's music video for "Build a Bitch", along with other internet celebrities such as Valkyrae, Bretman Rock, Larray, and ZHC.
+In May 2020, Khalifa made a guest appearance as herself in the Hulu show Ramy.
+The following year, she made a cameo appearance in Bella Poarch's music video for "Build a Bitch".
 She plays a woman created in a factory who joins a rebellion led by Poarch.

 In June 2023, Khalifa launched a jewelry line called "Sheytan", an anglicized form of the Arabic word for "devil", alongside Sara Burn, a former Virgil Abloh collaborator.
 Khalifa was featured in the Fall/Winter 2023 campaign for the London-based fashion label Aries as well as a photo book that was released the same year, titled Mia by Aries.
 The founder of the brand, Sofia Prantera, considers Khalifa to be her muse, stating "I felt immediately inspired by Mia's 'Punk' attitude.
 She is strong but extremely humble, and under her glossy appearance here is a tough young girl who has had to fight her way through so much adversity.
 I wanted to capture her wild spirit; raw and unpolished."

 Personal life

 Khalifa married her high school boyfriend in February 2011.
 They separated in 2014 and divorced in 2016.
 In 2019, she married Swedish professional chef Robert Sandberg; they separated in 2020.
 From 2021 to 2022, she was in a relationship with Puerto Rican rapper and singer Jhayco.

-She has stated that her parents stopped speaking to her because of her adult film career.
+Khalifa has stated that her parents disowned her because of her adult film career.
 Some Arab news outlets published a statement by Khalifa's family in 2015 condemning her involvement in pornography.

 In August 2021, Khalifa auctioned the glasses she had worn in several adult films to raise funds for victims of the 2020 Beirut explosion.